OpenTranslationBible/open-bible/en-GB/21.Ecclesiastes/md/ecclesiastes-07.md

 So I turned my mind to understand, to explore and to search out wisdom and the scheme of things, and to understand the folly of wickedness and the madness of folly.

 ## Ecclesiastes 7:26
-I find more bitter than death the woman who is a snare, whose heart is a trap and whose hands are chains.
-The man who pleases God will escape her, but the sinner she will ensnare.
+I find more bitter than death the woman who ensnares, whose heart is a trap and whose hands are chains.
+The man who pleases God will escape her, but the sinner she will capture.

 ## Ecclesiastes 7:27
 “Behold,” says the Teacher, “this is what I have discovered: Adding one thing to another to find an explanation—

 ## Ecclesiastes 7:28
-while I was still searching but not finding— I found one upright man among a thousand, but not one upright woman among them all.
+while I was still searching but not finding— I found one upright man among a thousand, but not a single upright woman among them all.

 ## Ecclesiastes 7:29
 This only have I found: God created mankind upright, but they have sought out many schemes.”